Roughly 10 million adults will experience some form of urinary incontinence in their lives. 50-60% of cases will be stress urinary incontinence.

 Too Long, Didn’t Read (TLDR)

 Stress urinary incontinence occurs when the internal pressure on the bladder is greater than the pressure created by the pelvic floor to prevent voiding before desired.
-This can happen with sneezing, coughing, or other physical activity that requires abdominal bracing like weightlifting.
+This can happen with sneezing, coughing, running, or other physical activity that requires abdominal bracing like weightlifting.
 Prevalence of SUI increases with pregnancy and postpartum due to the damage the pelvic floor may receive during these phases of life.
 A great intervention and non-invasive treatment option is pelvic-floor physical therapy.

 If you believe you may be suffering from SUI, no matter what the cause, and would like to see what PT can do for you, book a consultation to get advice and recommendations on your specific needs.